Brix101/exam-notes/OOP.md

 }
 ```

 These are the basic concepts of OOP.
 Understanding and practicing these concepts will help you structure your code in a more organized and reusable way.
-Feel free to ask if you have specific questions or if there's a particular aspect you'd like more clarification on!